cs544-wisc/f23/p6/README.md

  |-- WMO ID: string (nullable = true)
 ```

 Now use Spark and Cassandra to insert the `ID` and `NAME` metadata of every station in `stations_metadata.csv` that belongs to Wisconsin `WI` (i.e. having a `STATE` of `WI`) into `weather.stations`.
 Feel free to use `.collect()` on your Spark DataFrame and loop over the results, inserting one by one.
-Please make sure to verify your Spark DataFrame before inserting metatdata to Casssandra and that you write your code in the cell with the comment `TODO: Code to insert metadata into weather.stations`.
+Please make sure to verify your Spark DataFrame before inserting metatdata to Casssandra and that you write your code in the cell with the comment "TODO: Code to insert metadata into weather.stations".

-You can verify that you performed the above task correctly by running the cell containing the comment `Metadata insert verify` and ensuring that it prints out `1313`.
+You can verify that you performed the above task correctly by running the cell containing the comment "Metadata insert verify" and ensuring that it prints out `1313`.

 #### Q2: what is the token of the vnode that comes first after the partition for the USC00470273 sensor?

-You will answer this question by implementing the `get_tokens` function (which has the comment `TODO: Q2`) which takens in a `station_id` and returns two values:
+You will answer this question by implementing the `get_tokens` function (which has the comment "TODO: Q2") which takens in a `station_id` and returns two values:
 * `row_token` : The token associated with the given `station_id`.
 You can use the `token(????)` CQL function in order to calculate this value
 * `vnode_token` : The token of the vnode that comes after the partition for the provided `station_id`.
 You can use [subprocess.run](https://docs.python.org/3/library/subprocess.html#using-the-subprocess-module) to run `nodetool ring`.
 Then write some code to parse the output, loop over the ring and find the correct vnode.

-Verify your code by running the cell with the comment `Q2 Ans` which should output something like this (numbers may differ, of course):
+Verify your code by running the cell with the comment "Q2 Ans" which should output something like this (numbers may differ):
 ```
 Row token: -9014250178872933741
 Vnode token: -8978105931410738024